PrajwalSH19/learnest/README.md

   - [What I learned](#what-i-learned)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge
+The challenge is to build out this landing page and get it looking as close to the design as possible.

+This challenge focuses mostly on HTML & CSS.
+There's a tiny bit of JS included for the mobile navigation toggle.
+But you could also choose to do this without JS!
 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size